kaytaffer/IV1201-Go-Hire/README.md

   - **api/**
     - `apiCallHandler` - Authenticates login credentials with the API.
     - `errorMessages` - Pre-defined error objects with their error type matched with the message to be displayed to user.
+  - **i18n/**
+    - `i18nConfig` - Contains configuration for i18n, and language list.
+    - `translations` - All translations for the languages supported by i18n.
 - #### view/
   - `applicationListingView` - Responsible for rendering an application.
   - `applicationListView` - Responsible for rendering the list of applications.